jeekkd/backup-gentoo/README.md

 > **Note:**
 >
-> - Unless your user is in the passwordless wheel group you will need to enter your password when prompted if you are doing a system restore.
+> - Unless your user is in the passwordless wheel group you will need to enter your password when prompted when you are doing a system restore.